hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 Convention: Pass Unrelated Props Through to the Wrapped Component

 ```
+const myHoc = (WrappedComponent) =>
+    class extends React.Component {
         render() {
             // Filter out extra props that are specific to this HOC and shouldn't be
             // passed through
-  const { extraProp, ...passThroughProps } = this.props;
+            const { extraProp, ...passThroughProps } = this.props

             // Inject props into the wrapped component.
-These are usually state values or
+            // These are usually state values or instance methods.
-  // instance methods.
-  const injectedProp = someStateOrInstanceMethod;
+             const injectedProp = someStateOrInstanceMethod

             // Pass props to wrapped component
              return (
               <WrappedComponent
                   injectedProp={injectedProp}
                  {...passThroughProps}
                 />
-  );
+            )
+        }
     }
 ```

 ---